teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 # My Current Organizational Toolkit

-I love organizational tools and frequently try out new applications.
+I love organizational tools and often try out new applications.
 These are my current favorite tools for research and academic work.

-I care a lot about both the functional and the visual aspects of the applications I use.
-Since I spend so much time working, I'd prefer that I spend that time pleasantly, in an environment that was designed thoughtfully and tastefully.
-This is an entirely personal preference.

 <br>